FrickTobias/BLR/README.md

 Create soft links for the gzipped fastq files to analyze in the `workdir` folder for read 1 and 2.
 Note that the  must have the names
 `reads.1.fastq.gz` and `reads.2.fastq.gz`

-    ln -s path/to/sample.R1.fastq.gz workdir/reads.1.fastq.gz
+    ln -s $PWD/path/to/sample.R1.fastq.gz workdir/reads.1.fastq.gz
-    ln -s path/to/sample.R2.fastq.gz workdir/reads.2.fastq.gz
+    ln -s $PWD/path/to/sample.R2.fastq.gz workdir/reads.2.fastq.gz

-Make a copy of the `config.yaml` file and modify it to your needs.
+Make a copy of the `config.yaml` file and enter the path to your reference genome.

     cp config.yaml workdir/my_config.yaml